microsoft/coyote/docs/_learn/tools/tester-requirements.md

 complain so that you can debug your code, but it is not always able to do so.

 The same holds for synchronization operations, e.g., acquiring or releasing locks via the `lock` construct.
 In this case, the tester can deadlock if there is synchronization in the test that it does not know about.
-In most cases, Coyote code would be free of these low-level synchronization operations, but whenever you find yourself calling code that uses them, mock the call using just `Actor` or `ControlledTask` APIs.
+In most cases, Coyote code would be free of these low-level synchronization operations.
+If you must use a lock and you are using the Coyote Tasks programming model try the Coyote `AsyncLock`.
+If you are calling 3rd party code that mixes locks and concurrency you may need to mock that external code.

 ### Declare all nondeterminism